xtdb/learn-xtdb-datalog-today/master.md

 # Extensible Data Notation

-In XTDB, a Datalog query is written in
+In xtdb, a Datalog query is written in
 [extensible data notation (edn)](http://edn-format.org).
 Edn is a data format similar to JSON, but it:

 * is extensible with user defined value types,